Culture of England: Industrial Revolution

 The Industrial Revolution began in England due to the social, economic and political changes implemented in the previous centuries.
 Whereas absolute monarchy stayed the normal form of power execution through most parts of Europe, institutions ensured property rights and political safety to English people after the Glorious Revolution of 1688.
 Aided by these legal and cultural foundations, an entrepreneurial spirit and consumer revolution drove industrialisation in Britain.
 Under the newly formed Kingdom of Great Britain, output from the Royal Society and other English initiatives combined with the Scottish Enlightenment created excessive innovations in science and engineering.
 Domestically it drove the Industrial Revolution, resulting in industrialised agriculture, manufacture, engineering and mining, as well as new and pioneering road, rail and water networks to facilitate their expansion and development.
 The opening of Northwest England's Bridgewater Canal in 1761 ushered in the canal age in Britain.
 In 1825 the world's first permanent steam locomotive-hauled passenger railway – the Stockton and Darlington Railway – opened to the public.

-Geographical and natural resource advantages of Great Britain also contributed, with the country's extensive coastlines and many navigable rivers in an age when water was the easiest means of transportation along with its had high quality coal.
+Geographical and natural resource advantages of Great Britain also contributed, with the country's extensive coastlines and many navigable rivers in an age when water was the easiest means of transportation along with its high quality coal.
 According to British historian Jeremy Black, "an unprecedented explosion of new ideas, and new technological inventions, transformed our use of energy, creating an increasingly industrial and urbanised country.
 Roads, railways and canals were built.
 Great cities appeared.
 Scores of factories and mills sprang up.
 Our landscape would never be the same again.
 It was a revolution that transformed not only the country, but the world itself."

 Josiah Wedgwood was a leading entrepreneur in the Industrial Revolution.